All entrepreneurs make mistakes. While I left myself no excuses to succumb to the obstacles that stood in my way of

 - You think it’s all about the money.
 If you’re starting up a business because you think you’re going to hit the ground running by making a lot of money, just stop now.
 You’re doing it all wrong.
 This is one of the biggest mistakes entrepreneurs make.
 It’s likely that you won’t break even or even see a profit within the first year or three.
 Money can’t be your motivator or you will lose motivation.
 Entrepreneurship requires a special type of person.
 It requires someone who is willing and able to forego luxuries.
 You must be able to sacrifice and skimp until your business gets to a profitable level.

-- You attempt to do everything themselves.
+- You attempt to do everything yourself.
 The sooner you get help, the sooner you can duplicate yourself and your processes to grow exponentially.
 The smartest thing I ever did for my own business was to get a coach.
 She is who was instrumental in helping me to get my first book published.
 I had literally been sitting on the same manuscript for years thinking it had to be perfect but my coach held me accountable to my goals.
 On the same note, before I could afford to actually hire help, I enlisted my kids.
 One thing children love to do is watch paper get ate up by the shredder.
 That was the first task I delegated to my son.
 Once he learned the alphabet, he graduated to filing.
 Now, at fourteen years old, he mans my vendor booth at trade shows, signs attendees in at events and even performs a little data entry.
 This frees me up to focus on more mission-critical activities like making money.

 These aren’t the only mistakes business owners make but they are some of the most common and detrimental.
 Have you been making any of these biggest mistakes entrepreneurs make?
 If so, it’s time for a course correction.
 Tell me about the biggest mistakes you have made in your business in the comments below.
 And if you found value in this article, please share it with your networks.